Lexington DUI Lawyer

 - Is there any video evidence available?

 These are just a few of the questions that may be swirling around in your mind.
 Talking with a Lexington DUI attorney as soon as possible after you have been charged is the only way to ensure that you have the best defense and the most legal options.
+For a free initial consultation about your case, call Dan at (859) 685-1055.
+The conversation will be relaxed yet informative.
+Dan is happy to answer any questions you have and will likely ask you some questions as well.

 Before and after being accused of a DUI, respectfully decline to answer the officer’s questions because you have a constitutional right not to incriminate yourself.
 Tell the officer you need to speak with your attorney before answering any questions.
 Refuse to take tests to measure your blood alcohol content.
 This should make a DUI conviction more difficult though your driver’s license will be suspended.
 Remain calm while protecting your rights, and don’t be belligerent.